RULES & REGULATIONS - The COMPETITION

 TAP- a routine that consists primarily of tap technique.
 No prerecorded sounds permitted.

-SONG AND DANCE- acting, singing and dancing.
-Routine must display a similar amount of singing and dancing in any discipline.
+SONG AND DANCE- acting, singing, and dancing.
+A routine must display a similar amount of singing and dancing in any discipline.
 No prerecorded singing or lip synching permitted.

 HIP HOP- a routine that consists of street/hip hop style.